 Calls your local conanfile.py 'package()' method.
-This command works in the user space and it will copy artifacts from the -build-folder and -source- folder to the -package-folder one.
+This command works in the user space and it will copy artifacts from the -build-folder and -source- folder folder to the -package-folder one.
 It won't create a new package in the local cache, if you want to do it, use 'conan create' or 'conan export- pkg' after a 'conan build' command.

+'''

-''' positional arguments: Path to a folder containing a conanfile.py or to a path recipe file e.g., my_folder/conanfile.py optional arguments: -h, --help show this help message and exit -bf BUILD_FOLDER, --build-folder BUILD_FOLDER Directory for the build process.
-Defaulted to the current directory.
-A relative path to current directory can also be specified -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Directory containing the conaninfo.txt and conanbuildinfo.txt files (from previous 'conan install').
-Defaulted to --build-folder -pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder to install the package.
+current directory.
+A relative path to current

+directory can also be specified

+-if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Directory containing the conaninfo.txt and conanbuildinfo.txt files (from previous 'conan install').
+Defaulted to --build-folder

+-pf PACKAGE_FOLDER, --package-folder PACKAGE_FOLDER folder to install the package.
 Defaulted to the '{build_folder}/package' folder.
 A relative path can be specified (relative to the current directory).
-Also an absolute path is allowed. -sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER Directory containing the sources.
+Also an absolute path is allowed.

+-sf SOURCE_FOLDER, --source-folder SOURCE_FOLDER Directory containing the sources.
 Defaulted to the conanfile's directory.
 A relative path to current directory can also be specified '''